IDKTHISSS/VoxCore/README.md

 ## Purpose
 This engine is being developed as a personal learning project to deeply understand Vulkan and game engine architecture.
 It is not intended for production use, but as an experimental and educational platform.

+## Branches
+- **main** – Stable branch.
+Contains the latest tested and (mostly) stable code.
+Recommended for users who want to try the engine.
+- **dev** – Development branch.
+Active development happens here.
+It may be broken, untested, or not even compile at times.

 ## Features (WIP)
 - 🧱 Custom voxel renderer powered by Vulkan